 • “Knowin’ Induction” introduces the technique of mathematical induction to students, adapted with permission from a lyric by Dane R. Camp (in his fun 1998 ICTM booklet) and may be sung to the tune of Bob Dylan's "Blowin’ in the Wind" (a #2 hit for Peter Paul & Mary).
 Appears in April 2000 Humanistic Mathematics Network Journal and Sept.
 2005 MAA Math Horizons.

-• “Not Even!” is an “odd” rap giving (upper elementary school and up) students a fun way to explore mathematical and real world connections with odd numbers!
+• “Not Even!” is an “odd” rap giving elementary school students a fun way to explore mathematical and real world connections with odd numbers!
 Appears in Spring 2002 [Georgia Council of Teachers of Mathematics] Reflections.
 A shorter version that I wrote of this song called “That’s Odd!” was used on a PBS-TV children’s educational show that first aired January 26, 2012.

 • “Your Body is a Numberland” integrates the wonders of math and the body and may be sung to John Mayer’s #3 hit (“Your Body is a Wonderland”, which won him a Grammy in 2003).
 The high school students I taught got me to listen to Mayer’s music, which gave me the opportunity to parody a more current hit (my version is more discreet than Mayer’s).
 Appears in March 2005 Journal of Irreproducible Results.